Split-and-Merge-Proxy/smp-docking/README.md

 ```bash
 bash ./scripts/test.sh
 ```
-**Note:** You can change the `method_name` in the `test.sh` to determine whether eval the EquiDock or SMP method, and change the `ckpt_path` in the `test.sh` to its corresponding ckpt path.
+**Note:** You can change the `method_name` in `test.sh` to specify whether to evaluate the EquiDock or SMP method, and change the `ckpt_path` to point to the corresponding checkpoint.

 ## 5. Reproducing the Results Reported in the Manuscript
-To reproduce the results reported in our manuscript, first download the processed test set (`dips_het_residues_maxneighbor_10_cutoff_30.0_pocketCut_8.0.zip`) from https://doi.org/10.7910/DVN/0QURCP and unzip it.

-Then, change the `method_name` in the `test.sh` to determine whether eval the EquiDock or SMP method.
-And we have already provided the ckpts for EquiDock and SMP in the `./checkpts` folder, you can download them and change the `ckpt_path` in the `test.sh` to your own local path, and run the following command:
+To reproduce the results reported in our manuscript, we provide the test PDB files in the `test_sets_pdb` folder.
+You can change the `method_name` in `test.sh` to specify whether to evaluate the EquiDock or SMP method.
+We also provide the corresponding checkpoints for both methods in the `./checkpts` folder.
+After downloading them, update the `ckpt_path` in `test.sh` to your local path and then run the following command:

 ```bash
 bash ./scripts/test.sh